 When focusing a resource from the table view, a side view will slide out with an overview of the resources information, as well as some quick actions for that resource, like copying IPs, starting or stopping servers, editing the resource, etc.

 Each resource is assigned a UUID upon creation, and this UUID is needed if you want to use our API.
 The UUID for each resource can be found in the Pop-out View, as well as the detailed view.

 Good to Know

 Usage Dashboard – If you would like to view the current resource usage since the last billing cycle, this information can be found in the Usage Dashboard, which is available via the Easy Panel.

 User Menu – Using the User Menu will navigate you back to the dashboard in the Easy Panel.

-As gridscales Product Owner, Marc works closely on product processes and maximising the value of the product from working with the Development teams.
+As gridscales Head of Product, Marc works closely on product processes and maximising the value of the product from working with the Development teams.
 He works with the philosophy of "develop products as a customer" in mind, has a passion for software and how things work.
 With a professional background in I.T. and Logistics management in the startup scene, Marc is used to working with fast paced, interdisciplinary teams, to move things forward.